Furnace Replacement Guide

 While it might be sad saying goodbye to your trusty old heater, saying hello to one of the many Carrier gas furnaces available can warm your heart and open the door to improved comfort and energy efficiency.

 You can expect a gas furnace to provide 15-20 years or more of reliable operation.
 But what happens if you start noticing increased energy costs, strange sounds coming from your system, or your home just isn’t staying very comfortable?
 Even the most dependable heating system will eventually need to be replaced.
 And all too often, it happens in the middle of winter, when it’s an emergency, when HVAC technicians are busy, or when your choices are limited to available stock.
-So, when are the best times to replace gas furnaces?

 - Repairs are becoming more frequent and more expensive